Calorique

 Yoga, Vinyasa/Power4.0–5.0240298354

-Sources: 2024 Adult Compendium of Physical Activities (Ainsworth et al., PMC10818145), Harvard Health Publishing, Mayo Clinic.
+Sources: 2024 Adult Compendium of Physical Activities (Ainsworth et al., PMC10818145) and the standard MET calorie formula.
 Calories shown per hour of continuous activity.

 Cardio Deep Dive: Running, Cycling, and Swimming Compared